Santiago Dittborn

-Santiago Dittborn Martínez-Conde (born 30 October 1992) is a Chilean footballer who currently plays for Deportes La Serena.
+Santiago Dittborn Martínez-Conde (born 30 October 1992) is a Chilean footballer who plays as a midfielder for Audax Italiano.

 Career

 Dittborn played as a midfielder for Universidad Católica, Cobreloa and San Marcos de Arica.
 In 2015, he retired from football after ending his contract with Universidad Católica, but he returned to the activity by joining Deportes La Serena in the Chilean Primera División in 2021.

+After being a free agent during the first half 2023, he signed with Ñublense for the second half of the 2023 season.
+The next season, he joined Audax Italiano.

 Personal life

 He is the great-nephew of the renowned former Chilean sports leader Carlos Dittborn, since his grandfather was the cousin of him.